Get the free, extra support you need for healthier living

 The Nursing Center provides a wide variety of ongoing services, augmenting your current care.
 Choose the services that best suit your needs.
 Some of our services, like primary care, are mostly in-person visits with telehealth available if needed.
 Supportive Counseling services are offered only via telehealth.

-Telehealth visits are part of our healthcare now.
+Telehealth visits are now a part of our healthcare system.
 As our nurse practitioner students are learning about telehealth, we can offer you virtual visits as part of our services at the Sleeper Center.
 Clients will learn how to participate in a virtual visit.
 Students will learn how to conduct a virtual visit with a health history and assessment.

-Primary Care Virtual Visits with our nurse practitioner students are Thursdays from 9:00 a.m.–1:00 p.m.
+Primary Care visits with our nurse practitioner students are Thursdays from 9:00 a.m.–1:00 p.m.

 These are conducted in-person, but we do offer telehealth as needed.
 If you choose telehealth, as a client, you will learn how to best participate in a virtual visit.